laverboy/blog/content/posts/care-about-your-craft.md

 - decide to ask more questions at work: why are we doing this? how does that work? how do other teams do this?
 - look back at the last code you wrote and see if you can improve it

 It doesn't have to be something big, but each of these items will hopefully trigger further interest.

 For now just take the first step.

-Dan Pink in his book "Drive" argues that what really motivates people is doing something because they love it.